National Geographic Traveller Magazine City Map Illustrations

 Painting a Picture of Adventure

 This series took the reader on a journey, exploring some of the world's most iconic cities, guided by the insights of a local writer.
 Each map served as a visual companion to the text, and worked in collaboration with the writer's unique voice.
-It’s a perfect partnership when illustration not only keeps readers engaged but also entices them back for the next issue with intriguing visuals that spark curiosity and interest.

 Illustrated and lettered map of Reykjavik, Iceland in cool colours and red.
 Featuring the harbour, sea and famous Hallgrimskirkja.